 Coding is one of the most crowded categories in edtech.
 And while there are a ton of great tools for students of any ability level, many of these tools have hit on the same formula.
 So whether you're prepping for Hour of Code or looking to launch a coding unit or curriculum in your classroom, lab, or library, it's tough to find the right solution or even determine what separates one from another.
 Thankfully, there are a few developers out there breaking the mold and doing something different.

-One exciting trend we've seen has been how many developers are not just iterating on the tried-and-true coding formula but exploring new frontiers that offer students new ways to learn -- from VR and hardware hacking to monthly subscription boxes to courses and curriculum that blend technical skills with "soft" skills.
+These developers are not just iterating on the tried-and-true coding formula but exploring new frontiers that offer students new ways to learn -- from VR and hardware hacking to on-the-go learning to courses and curriculum that blend technical skills with "soft" skills.

 Computer scientists and software engineers know it's important for coders to have an understanding of how computers are made and how they work.
 Knowing a bit about the hardware side of things helps inform a programmer's understanding of why code works the way it does.
 As someone who likes to build his own computers, I can also say it's just flat-out fun to put together a PC and swap in and out components.
-It's like the nerdier version of hot-rodding.
+It's like the nerdier version of hot rodding.

 Pi-Top and Piper both understand this, too, and have platforms that allow students -- much like a littleBits kit -- to assemble and modify modular computers that can then be used as coding platforms.
 On the coding side of things, Pi-Top has it own stylish game (CEED) students can use to learn about the basics of code, and Piper integrates with Minecraft.